ReinX24/Programming-1-Files/01-21-23/Counting Techniques Calculator/README.md

 ## About Folder

-Contains code that uses the classical and empirical definition formulas of probability.
+Folder contains code calculating the number of all possible outcomes using the Multiplication Principle, Permutation Rule, and Combination Rule.

 ## Folder Structure